Forensic Science (FOR)

 FOR 505 Molecular Biology (3 credits)

-The proposed course “Molecular Biology” will focus on the principles of modern molecular biology.
+This course will focus on the principles of modern molecular biology.
 Topics covered: Central dogma, DNA, chromosomes, replication, recombination, transposons, transcription, RNA, tRNA, mRNA, rRNA, small RNAs, translation, genes, splicing, genetic code, gene expression, gene regulation, genetic code, development, specialized cells, post-transcriptional control, DNA methylation, bioinformatics.
 Methods in molecular biology: Southern, Northern, Western Blots, Sanger sequencing, next generation sequencing, microarrays, PCR, cloning, restriction enzymes, gel electrophoresis.

 Course Rotation: Spring, NY